 Net Income Unitrust — This trust pays the beneficiary(ies) the lesser of either the percentage payout rate or the income actually generated within the trust.
 A net income trust is particularly useful when funded with an illiquid asset such as real estate.

-Annuity Trust (CRAT) — This trust pays the same fixed amount for the entire trust term – between 5% and 7% of the trust’s funding value — regardless of the changing value of the trust assets.
+Annuity Trust (CRAT) — This trust pays a scheduled fixed amount for the entire trust term regardless of the changing value of the trust assets.
 Additions may not be made to this type of trust.

 Example: A Charitable Remainder Unitrust